typedb/typedb-docs/02-clients/07-new-client.md

 Vaticle maintains official TypeDB Clients (TypeDB Studio and Console) and Drivers for Java, Python, and NodeJS.
 All our other TypeDB Clients or Drivers are community-built.

-It's possible to build a TypeDB Client for any language!
+It's possible to build a TypeDB Client for any language.
 A TypeDB Client fundamentally is a lightweight frontend to the TypeDB server.
 This page is a guide for the components and protocols that need to be implemented.

 ## gRPC